 Working within a budget is a popular choice for many of our clients.
 We receive calls all the time requesting our services but many don't know what a logo, brand development, advertising or a website should cost.
 With our budget plan, you dictate how much you want to spend.
 Based off your set budget and needs, we will build a custom strategy to build a successful message for your business.
 With a budget plan there will be no surprises, and we will never go over your budget.
 You pay what you want... it's that simple.

 When we first started offering our retainer plan we weren't sure if our clients would prefer this option to the others... we were wrong!
 This has quickly become the go to choice for most of our clients.
 With our retainer we handle ALL your advertising, branding, website/digital needs for an agreed upon monthly fee.
 All of our services are at your disposal.
 Each retainer is custom built to provide the services you need.
 It can be as simple as maintaining a website for a small fee, or handling your entire marketing and advertising for the next year.
 All of our retainers start at 6 months and go up to 12 months or more.
 Choose the length that best fits your time and budget.
-With our retainer many of our clients have saved thousands of dollars by saving on one easy flat monthly fee, no overtime charges, 24/7 creative assistance and being free of sales tax.
+With our retainer many of our clients have saved thousands of dollars by saving on one easy flat monthly fee, no overtime charges and 24/7 creative assistance.

 Also, If you are a company with existing in-house design capabilities, our retainer will be able to replace this and it’s costly benefits, such as sick leave, bonuses and paid vacations, saving you in unnecessary extra expenses.
 The biggest benefit our clients have found with our retainer is that they don't gain just one designer, but a company with over 40 years of experience.